Consensys/doc.goquorum/docs/Concepts/Privacy/ContractExtension.md

 flow.
 Contract state extension feature addresses this requirement.

 It should be noted that as a part of contract state extension only the state of the contract as of the time of extension is shared.
-This means that there is no past history of the contract, and attempting to view past history will not yield any result, as the new recipient was not party at that time.
+This means that there is no history of the contract, and attempting to view it will not yield any result, as the new recipient was not party at that time.
 This also means that events are not shared either, as the transactions are not shared and no state transitions are calculated.

 ## Flow